 We have determined the following findings based on the feedback of over 70 Google Product Managers and Product Manager candidates that have interviewed for a Product Manager role at Google as either a Hiring Manager or Product Manager candidate.
-For your benefit, we have broken our findings into 3 sections.

 - What to Expect